Property maintenance documentation

 From the unit

-Photos, notes, timestamp.
-Submitted by tenant link, with landlord email alert.
+Photos, description, timestamp.
+Submitted via tenant entry link, with landlord email alert.

 ● Tenant follow-up